top of page

 • 40g Garden peas or Edamame soybeans

-• 2 Zucchinis (medium to small size), cut in discs
+• 2 Zucchinis (medium to small size), cut into discs

 • 2 tbsp Vegetable oil